Makah language

-The Makah language is the indigenous language spoken by the Makah.
+Makah is a Wakashan language spoken by the Makah.
 Makah has not been spoken as a first language since 2002, when its last fluent native speaker died.
 However, it survives as a second language, and the Makah tribe is attempting to revive the language, including through preschool classes.
 The endonym for the Makah is qʷi·qʷi·diččaq.

 The Makah reside in the northwestern corner of the Olympic Peninsula of Washington on the south side of the Strait of Juan de Fuca.
 It is closely related to Nuu-chah-nulth and Ditidaht, which are languages of the First Nations of the west coast of Vancouver Island on the north side of the strait, in the Canadian province of British Columbia.
 Makah is the only member of the Wakashan language family in the United States, with the other members spoken in British Columbia, from Vancouver Island to the Central Coast region.

 Makah, Nuu-chah-nulth and Ditidaht belong to the Southern Nootkan branch of the Wakashan family.
 The Northern Wakashan languages, which are Kwak'wala, Heiltsuk–Oowekyala and Haisla, are spoken farther north, beyond the territory of the Nuu-chah-nulth.